4.3 Million Browsers Infected: Uncovering ShadyPanda's 7-Year Malware Campaign

 In the Linux.do community, users expressed concerns about data breaches:

 "I spent so long customizing everything, and now it's all gone!
-Malicious plugins I**" —— Acheron "I've been using wetab for so long, immediately uninstalled and switched to itab" —— Cknight "Got hit, don't know what exactly was stolen" —— hjie
+Malicious plugins I**" —— Acheron "Got hit, don't know what exactly was stolen" —— hjie

 On V2EX, users also posted:

-"Can't laugh about this, been using Infinity new tab page for years, suspected to be poisoned"
+"Can't laugh about this, been using a new tab page for years, suspected to be poisoned"

 Users in the NodeLoc community expressed relief at not being affected and reminded each other to stay vigilant about security.